apache/geode/geode-book/README.md

    Bookbinder converts the markdown source into HTML, which it puts in the `final_app` directory.

-3. To start a local website of the Apache Geode User Guide, navigate to `{geode-project-dir}/geode-book/final_app/` and enter:
+3. To start a local website of the Apache Geode User Guide, you have to execute Rackup from the `final_app` directory:

     ```
+    $ cd {geode-project-dir}/geode-book/final_app
     $ bundle exec rackup
     ```